How Much Does Leaf Removal Cost in 2025?

 Leaf vacuuming can make your life easier by removing all of the leaves in a short amount of time.
 A leaf vacuum will automatically suck the leaves into a bag, which can be emptied when full, so you won’t have to rake the leaves afterward.

 The cost of a contract with a lawn care professional for leaf removal will depend on the frequency with which you need the service.
-For instance, you’ll pay less per visit if you have a bi-weekly contract, but it will cost you more overall.
+For instance, you’ll pay less per visit if you have a bi-weekly contract, but it will cost you more per year.

 Many lawn care companies offer seasonal contracts for fall leaf cleanup, which will give you a lower per-visit cost than if you were to hire a pro for a one-off job.